Iowa vs. Colorado Predictions & Picks - Women's NCAA Tournament Sweet 16

 Colorado Schedule Analysis

-- Against the No. 8 Utah Utes on January 6, the Buffaloes notched their best win of the season, a 77-67 home victory.
+- The Buffaloes' best win this season came in a 77-67 victory over the No. 8 Utah Utes on January 6.

-- The Buffaloes have tied for the sixth-most Quadrant 1 wins in the country (11).

-- Colorado has four wins versus Quadrant 2 opponents, tied for the 49th-most in the country.
+- Colorado has tied for the 49th-most Quadrant 2 wins in the country (four).

 Colorado 2022-23 Best Wins